-- The Defendant Arvindbhai Patel aka Arvin Patel ("Patel") is a financial planner and mutual fund salesperson employed by Coast Capital Insurance Services Ltd. until early 2012 and who provided professional investment advice through Coast Capital. - 8.
+- 7. The Defendant Worldsource Financial Management Inc. ("Worldsource") is a company incorporated under the laws of Canada and registered as an extra-provincial corporation in British Columbia, with an address for service at 2800 666 Burrard Street, Vancouver, British Columbia, V6C 2Z7, and is an registered mutual funds dealer pursuant to the Securities Act, R.S.B.C.
+1996, c.
+418 and related enactments.
+Since 2008, Worldsource provides investment services through branches of Coast Capital together with or on behalf of Coast Capital. - 8.
+The Defendant Arvindbhai Patel aka Arvin Patel ("Patel") is a financial planner and mutual funds salesperson employed by Coast Capital Insurance Services Ltd. and was registered as a mutual funds dealing representative for Worldsource pursuant to the Securities Act\until early 2012 and who provided professional investment advice through Coast Capital and Worldsource. - 9.
 The Defendant The Toronto-Dominion Bank ("TD") is a federally-chartered bank, listed on Schedule I of the Bank Act, S.C.
 1991, c.
 46, whose head office is located at P.O.
-Box 1, Toronto-Dominion Centre, Toronto, Ontario, M5K 1A2. - 9.
-The Defendant Royal Bank of Canada (the "RBC") is a federally-chartered bank, listed on Schedule I of the Bank Act, whose head office is located at 200 Bay Street, Royal Bank Plaza, 8th Floor, South Tower, Toronto, Ontario, M5J 2J5. - 10.
-The Defendants identified in paragraphs 1.8 to 1.9 are referred to collectively as the "Financial Institutions". - 11.
-The representative Plaintiffs brings this action on their own behalf and on behalf of all persons resident in British Columbia, other than the Defendants, who have provided funds to invest in the "Mark Anthony Investment" scheme promoted by Samji (the "Class").
+Box 1, Toronto-Dominion Centre, Toronto, Ontario, M5K 1A2. - 10.
+The Defendant Royal Bank of Canada (the "RBC") is a federally-chartered bank, listed on Schedule I of the Bank Act, whose head office is located at 200 Bay Street, Royal Bank Plaza, 8th Floor, South Tower, Toronto, Ontario, M5J 2J5. - 11.
+The Defendant Vancouver City Savings Credit Union ("Vancity") is a credit union incorporated under the laws of British Columbia with a registered and records office at 183 Terminal Avenue, Vancouver, B.C, V6A 4G2. - 12.
+The Defendants identified in paragraphs 1.9 to 1.11 are referred to collectively as the "Financial Institutions". - 13.
+The representative Plaintiffs bring this action on their own behalf and on behalf of all persons resident in British Columbia, other than the Defendants, who have provided funds to invest in the "Mark Anthony Investment" scheme promoted by Samji (the "Class").